SUN Bucks

 Similarly, if your child is already qualified to receive free or reduced price meals at school, they will be automatically enrolled and you do not need to submit a SUN Bucks application.

 If neither of these apply to your child but you believe they are eligible, you will need to submit a SUN Bucks application.
-The application will become available in early summer 2024.
+The application will be available during the summer.

 Reminder: SUN Bucks eligibility is determined individually by child.
 If your household has multiple children with different circumstances, you may need to submit an application for one but not another.